abhilash9/armtemplates-caf/VM-Create-Objects-Inline/README.md

-# Deploy muliple VMs across resource groups/VNets/Subnets using inline deployments
+# Deploy multiple VMs across resource groups/VNets/Subnets using inline deployments and manage them from a single parameter file
 *By defining simple VM objects with several conditional properties.*